DirkNachbar/Docker/README.md

    - **Resulting Image => localhost/oracle/formsreports TAG: 12.2.1.2**

 4. Change to the subdirectory OracleFormsReports/sample
-   - Align the ../setenv.sh file with your personal settings
+   - Align the ../setenv.sh file with your personal settings (**Important**: Change the variable DC_FR_VERSION to 12.2.1.2)
+   - Make sure your target Oracle Database for the configuration of the RCU is up and running and reachable
    - Afterwards execute following commands:

          source ../setenv.sh